asanurag/Dashboard_Transaction/README.md

 2. **APIs:**
    - **List Transactions:**
-     - API are supporting search and pagination on product transactions.
+     - API supports search and pagination on product transactions.
-     - Match search text on product title/description/price and return matching product transactions.
+     - Matching the search text on product title/description/price and return matching product transactions.
      - Default pagination values: `page = 1`, `per page = 10`.
    - **Statistics:**
      - Total sale amount of the selected month.
      - Total number of sold items of the selected month.
-     - Total number of not sold items of the selected month.
+     - Total number of not-sold items of the selected month.
    - **Bar Chart:**
      - Price range and the number of items in that range for the selected month.
      - Ranges: